data301-2020-winter1/course-project-solo_204/images/README.md

 ## Images Folder

-This folder will contain **all** images used in the project including:
+This folder will contain **all** images used in the project.

-- cited stock images
-- custom graphs and plots
+The images found here were created using in **"EDA and addressing research questions - Look here for Milestone 2-3.ipynb"** and consist of some different visualizations that I thought were interesting.